 Mallorca - the island of dreams for many Germans.
 But what exactly does it mean to live on the island?
 Resident to be?
 This question arises not only for those who want to move their main residence to the Balearic island, but also for those who already spend part of their lives here.
-The terms Resident and Non-resident are often used with different nuances of meaning, which are worth taking a closer look at.
+The terms Resident and Non-resident are often used with different nuances of meaning that are worth examining in more detail.
+The term 'term' is used here to explain the different definitions and meanings of the word 'resident', particularly in relation to tax liability and residency in Spain.

 Who is actually a resident?